sambrook1113/JEDI_map_proto/README.md

 2) Run this project from the command line using "npm run devStart"

-How to clone this repo: TODO.

----
-Note:  Mongodb is required to run the code locally.
+3) You must add a line to your .env file "mapsAPI=YOUR_API_KEY" where YOUR_API_KEY is the API key you've registered with google maps (https://developers.google.com/maps/documentation/javascript/get-api-key)